 A buyer agent commission rebate is simply when a buyer's agent gives part of their commission to the buyer.
 In the chart above, it adds an additional step - your agent gives some of their commission to you!

-The rebate can be any amount - that's between you and your agent - but Yoreevo's buyers receive two-thirds of the total commission.
+The rebate can be any amount - that's between you and your agent - but Yoreevo's buyers receive up to two-thirds of the total commission.

 These refunds are also called “commission rebates,” “buyer rebates,” “broker rebates” or "buyer broker rebates" and the mechanics are very simple.
 The buyer can either receive a check at closing or have it applied as a credit to the transaction.